When to Replace Your Old Boiler (And When to Have it Serviced)

 I’d be leaning towards a replacement if your boiler:

 - Has multiple expensive components that need replacing

 - Is out of warranty

 - Has a low energy efficiency rating

-I’d be leaning towards a replacement.
-Or, at the very least, be getting quotes for both replacement and repair, and making a decision with the facts in front of you.
+Or, at the very least, I’d be getting quotes for both replacement and repair and making a decision with the facts in front of me.

 Either way, you can get quotes for both repairs and replacement boilers from multiple heating engineers here.

 If your looking for a replacement and specifically want a Worcester boiler, we’d suggest using Heatable.
 Using their clickable form, you can get a price on screen in 90 seconds with flexible finance options available.

 The next thing a lot of homeowners don’t consider is energy consumption.